 Roadie revives Westward Motel

-Ex-rock band roadie Randy Wolters saved the Westward Motel, a block off U.S. 60, and turned it into a desert gem.
+Ex-rock band roadie Rande Wolters saved the Westward Motel, a block off U.S. 60, and turned it into a desert gem.
 It is four cozy rooms in a shady ranch yard with lots of succulents, a sentinel saguaro and many relaxing outdoor spots to enjoy the stillness and dark skies of the desert in Salome.

 The Little Roadside Chapel is an oddity worth a look along Salome Road south of town.